Workshops are offered as 2-3 hour sessions or a full day and are tailored to your requirements.

 Voice Work for Actors

 For character voices and broadening your understanding of your own voice or simply an MOT to keep your voice healthy, I can offer individual or group work.
-Learn more about performing voice.
+See further workshops in performing voice.

 Voice Use for Yoga Teachers

 Yoga teachers and trainee teachers have a good awareness of their own bodies and can get into breath work very easily.
-After a vibrant discussion about voices and accents, we go through a thorough warm-up, and then each student takes a turn to go through one asana in front of their fellow trainees.
+This course involves: